 Jane was awarded a Doctorate by Edge Hill University and is a visiting professor at Kingston University and St George’s University, London.

 She is also Director and trustee for Macmillan Cancer Support and a clinical Ambassador for the Over the Wall Children’s Charity where she volunteers as a nurse providing care for children affected by serious illnesses.

 Follow Jane on Twitter @JaneMCummings

 He was NHS London’s first Director of Finance and Performance and more recently held the post of Director of Finance and Investment.
 In this role he oversaw a significant financial recovery programme for London’s PCTs and Trusts and focused on the development of strategies to deliver long-term viability and sustainability across the London health economy.
-He is a Fellow of the Chartered Institute of Management Accountants.
+He is also executive lead for Devolution. and a Fellow of the Chartered Institute of Management Accountants.

 Karen joins NHS England having been a Director General in the Department of Health (DH).
 She joined the DH in 2010 to establish and run the programme to implement the DH and NHS reforms, as Transition Director.
 In 2012, she was promoted to Director General, Information and Group Operations, which is responsible for the DH’s corporate services, change and NHS wide information portfolio.